 In this paper, we introduced novel reordering algorithms for parallel multi-core network processors that reduce reordering delays without any meaningful additional cost of implementation.
-The algorithms are scalable and can be implemented over general-purpose processors.
+The algorithms are scalable and can be implemented over generalpurpose processors.
 We relied on the fact that all packets of a given flow have similar required processing functions, and therefore that we can divide these into an equal number of logical processing phases.
 We then introduced three frameworks that define the stages at which the NP learns about the number of processing phases: as packets arrive, or as they start being processed, or as they complete processing.
 In each framework, we introduced a specific reordering algorithm and provided a theoretical model.
+The algorithm for the first framework is the simplest to implement and provides the best performance.
+However, it may not fit to all vendor assumptions.
+On the other hand, while the algorithm for the third framework requires few assumptions, it also provides a slightly worse performance and is more complex to implement.
 Finally, we analyzed these algorithms using NP simulations, and found that reordering delays are negligible, both under synthetic traffic and real-life traces.
 We also showed how a lower variability in the delays of the logical processing phases leads to significant improvements in the performance of our algorithms.